 The ET PT-JPL model calculates on a tile-by-tile basis to allow for parallel computing.
-To accomplish this transformation, the data goes through three different steps: gridding on sinusoidal projection, stitching appropriate granules together, and finally subsetting out tiles.
+To accomplish this transformation, the data goes through three different steps: gridding on sinusoidal projection, stitching appropriate granules together, and finally subsetting output tiles.

-The primary tool used to accomplish the three step transformation is the HDF-EOS to GeoTIFF Conversion Tool (HEG).
-The first step uses a bourne shell scrip to grid the swath data onto sinusoidal projection.
+The primary tool used to accomplish the three-step transformation is the Hierarchical Data Format – Earth Observing System (HDF-EOS) to GeoTIFF Conversion Tool (HEG).
+The first step uses a Bourne Shell script to grid the swath data onto a sinusoidal projection.
 The shell script takes the pre-processing database and performs a swath-to-grid function, swtif, to every hierarchical data format (hdf) file that is from the same day.
 The parameters include:

 Output file type: hdf